EnoahNetzach/wilkins/docs/transports.md

 * __auth:__ (Default: **None**) An object representing the `username` and `password` for HTTP Basic Auth
 * __ssl:__ (Default: **false**) Value indicating if we should us HTTPS

-## Winston More
+## Wilkins More

-Starting with `winston@0.3.0` an effort was made to remove any transport which added additional dependencies to `winston`.
-At the time there were several transports already in `winston` which will **always be supported by the winston core team.**
+Starting with `wilkins@0.3.0` an effort was made to remove any transport which added additional dependencies to `wilkins`.
+At the time there were several transports already in `wilkins` which will **always be supported by the wilkins core team.**

 * [CouchDB](#couchdb-transport)
 * [Redis](#redis-transport)